MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

      * Use `adapter-maven-archetype-http` to create a JavaScript HTTP adapter
      * Use `adapter-maven-archetype-sql` to create a JavaScript SQL adapter

-2. Enter the Group Id of the Maven project to be build:
+2. Enter a Group Id of the Maven project to be build.
+For example:

     ```shell
-    Define value for property 'groupId': : com.mfp
+    Define value for property 'groupId': : com.mycompany
     ```

-3. Enter the Artifact Id of the Maven project **which will later be used also as the adapter name**:
+3. Enter an Artifact Id of the Maven project **which will later be used also as the adapter name**.
+For example:

     ```shell
     Define value for property 'artifactId': : SampleAdapter
     ```

-4. Enter the Maven project version (the default is `1.0-SNAPSHOT`):
+4. Enter a Maven project version (the default is `1.0-SNAPSHOT`).
+For example:

     ```shell
     Define value for property 'version':  1.0-SNAPSHOT: : 1.0
     ```

-5. Enter the Java adapter package name (the default is the `groupId`):
+5. Enter a Java adapter package name (the default is the `groupId`).
+For example:

     ```shell
-    Define value for property 'package':  com.mfp: : com.sample
+    Define value for property 'package':  com.mycompany: : com.mypackage
     ```

 6. Enter `y` to confirm:

     ```shell
-    [INFO] Using property: archetypeVersion = 7.2.0.0
+    [INFO] Using property: archetypeVersion = 8.0.0
     Confirm properties configuration:
-    groupId: sample.group.id
+    groupId: com.mycompany
-    artifactId: Sample
+    artifactId: SampleAdapter
     version: 1.0
-    package: com.sample.adapter
+    package: com.mypackage
-    adapter-name: TestAdapter
-    archetypeVersion: 7.2.0.0
+    archetypeVersion: 8.0.0
      Y: : y
     ```
 <br/>